Cockermouth

 Loweswater, Crummock Water and Buttermere, beautiful gem-like small lakes, are located between 7 and 11 miles from Cockermouth.
 Bassenthwaite Lake is just 6 miles and Derwentwater is 13 miles.
 All easily accessible for day trips.

-2009 floods in Cockermouth
+2009 and 2015 floods in Cockermouth

 On Thursday 19th November 2009, the rivers Cocker and Derwent, which join in Cockermouth, rose to a level that flooded much of central Cockermouth, leaving huge amounts of destruction, and most of the shops, restaurants and pubs in the town completely wrecked.
 See flood pictures.
 For 3 days immediately after the flooding Cockermouth was under the control of the British Army.